SPE-Systemhaus/blockly-type-indicator/README.md

 # Blockly type indicator
-A indicator for google's visual programmin framework blockly that shows where a currently dragged block can be attached.
+A indicator for google's visual programming framework [blockly](https://github.com/google/blockly) that shows where a currently dragged block can be attached.

 ![The type indicator](http://tinly.de/typeIndicator.png "The type indicator")